Unrupt/unrupt/allways-on.md

 9) code to sync state back to the proxy
 10) integration into existing unrupt

+#Alternative mechanism:
+Brian described a way to get to a working demo with less code.
+In essence he replaces the databases above with browser tabs.
+The proxy consists of multiple browser tabs, one for each contact.
+Likewise on the iphone, the each active contact would have a unique URL which is saved to the home screen.

+My intial response is that this will be amazingly hard to actually use and very fragile.
+Closing a page will effectively block that contact, until you notice.
+It also assumes that we can run webRTC in multiple tabs of the same browser.

+I'll work on a diagram.

 #Conclusion:
 This is quite a lot of work.
 A couple of months perhaps.